 A brief update on the new coronavirus mutations, including the ‘British’, ‘South African’ and ‘Brazilian’ variants (i.e. N501Y.V1-V3), and evidence of their properties:

-- There is clear evidence that the new variants are currently about 50% more transmissible, although suspected higher viral loads have not been confirmed.
-However, this relative advantage in transmissibility may decrease over time, as more people get infected.
+- There is some evidence that some of the new variants are somewhat more transmissible, although suspected higher viral loads have not been confirmed.
+However, this initial, relative advantage in transmissibility may decrease over time, as more people get infected.